BryanGrandon/Frontend-Notes/README.md

 ### OWASP Security Risks

 - OWASP or Open Web Application Security Project is an online community that produces freely-available articles, methodologies, documentation, tools, and technologies in the field of web application security.

+## Package Managers

+### npm

+npm is a package manager for the JavaScript programming language maintained by npm, Inc. npm is the default package manager for the JavaScript runtime environment Node.js.

+### yam

+Yarn es un sistema de empaquetado de software desarrollado en 2016 por Facebook para el entorno de ejecución JavaScript Node.js que proporciona velocidad, consistencia, estabilidad y seguridad como alternativa a npm (gestor de paquetes).

+### pnpm

+PNPM is an alternative package manager for Node. js which stands for “Performant NPM”.
+The main purpose of PNPM is to hold all the packages at a global (centralized) store and use them if needed by other projects too by creating hard links to it.

+## CSS Architecture

+### BEM

+The Block, Element, Modifier methodology (commonly referred to as BEM) is a popular naming convention for classes in HTML and CSS.

+## CSS preprocessors

+### Sass

+Sass is a preprocessor scripting language that is interpreted or compiled into Cascading Style Sheets.
+It lets you write maintainable CSS and provides features like variable, nesting, mixins, extension, functions, loops, conditionals and so on.

+## Build Tools

+### Linters and Formatters

+- Prettier
+- ESLint

+### Task Runners

+- npm script

+### Module Bundlers

+- Vite
+- Esbuid
+- Wedpack
+- Rollup
+- Parce